StrikingLoo/strikingloo.github.io/wiki-articles/machine-learning/evolution-through-large-models.md

-A few years ago, the idea that the mutation operator could “know” how to perturb such programs in reasonable and promising ways would be fanciful, but, as shown in this paper. the emergence of LLMs has now made such capabilities a reality.
+A few years ago, the idea that the mutation operator could “know” how to perturb such programs in reasonable and promising ways would be fanciful, but, as shown in this paper, the emergence of LLMs has now made such capabilities a reality.